PINTO0309/onnx2tf/README.md

 - [ ] Support conversion to TensorFlow saved model and TFLite.
 - [ ] Does not support quantization to INT8.
 For quantization, use the official TensorFlow converter to convert from saved_model to your own.
 - [ ] Files exceeding the Protocol Buffers file size limit of 2GB are not supported.
 Therefore, the external format is not supported at the initial stage of tool creation.
+- [ ] If there are ONNX OPs that are not supported by TensorFlow, use [simple-onnx-processing-tools](https://github.com/PINTO0309/simple-onnx-processing-tools) to replace them with harmless OPs in advance and then use this tool to convert them.
+In other words, you can convert any model with your efforts.